isaacnmm/pestpolicy-hugo2XX/content/posts/best-walking-shoes-travel/index.md

 These shoes feature Breathable leather lining for air circulation inside the shoe.
 Also, the open side vents further increase airflow inside the shoe.
 You can walk in these shoes without fear of your feet sweating or smelling.
 Further, the shoe features the Terradora Waterproof mechanism that protects your feet from getting wet while walking on wet or muddy surfaces.
 KEEN Women's Terradora is one of the best women's walking shoes available on the market today.
 Breathability - The upper of the shoes are designed using an engineered mesh to allow for the free flow of air inside the shoes.
-Durability - The Ghost 10 features a complete rubber forefoot and a durable, resistant rubber within the heel section to give you a resilient yet comfortable ride.�Further, the shoe has an efficient, seamless roll from heel to toe which helps to prevent premature tear within the outsole.
+Durability - The Ghost 10 features a complete rubber forefoot and a durable, resistant rubber within the heel section to give you a resilient yet comfortable ride.Further, the shoe has an efficient, seamless roll from heel to toe which helps to prevent premature tear within the outsole.
 Pros:
 - Excellent ankle support
 - Well-cushioned